Fresh Corn Polenta: Where Have You Been All My Life?

 This post may contain affiliate links.
 Please read my disclosure policy.

-Fresh corn polenta — oh fresh corn polenta!
-How could I have forgotten about you?
-I discovered you this time last year.
-I was out to eat.
-You were in my bowl.
-It was love at first bite.
-You were the very best polenta I had ever tasted, your sweet corn flavor discernible even through the jus of the pair of braised short ribs smothering you.
 How could this be, I wondered?
 I chalked it up to lots of butter and cheese and the sort of restaurant trickery that just can’t be duplicated at home.
 And so I forgot about you.
 For a whole year.
-Oh fresh corn polenta!
-I’m so happy you’re back in my life.
-In my home no less.
-And for good this time.
+Tragic!
+Fresh corn polenta: I’m so happy you’re back in my life.
+And in my home no less, this time for good.

 You’ll discover it takes no time to whip up, just a little elbow grease during preparations — grating the ears of corn can be tiring.
 With that in mind, this is not a dish to make for company.
 It is the perfect dinner-for-1 or-2.
 It is simple and delicious.
 It is restaurant worthy certainly, but comfort food at its core.
 And I hope it will leave you wondering, as it has left me, where have you been all my life?